melsimpson1023/food-care/README.md

 ## Planning and Problem Solving

-From using my past knowledge from what I have learned through the course and experience with the past projects, I used miro.com for my wireframe.
+From using my past knowledge from what I have learned through the courses and experience with the past projects.
+I did come across an issue that was causing me to update.
+I fixed that by taking the :id out of the API_URL link.

 Miro Link: